madanyc/workfront-learn.en/help/workfront-proof/review-and-approve-work/track-proof-progress.md

 <!--
 ### Learn more
-* Learn to create reports in [!DNL Workfront] with the Basic Report Creation program on Workfront One.
+* Learn to create reports in [!DNL Workfront] with the Basic Report Creation course.
 * View progress and status of a proof
 * View activity on a proof within [!DNL Workfront]
 -->